 Bully dog behavior is more common than people want to admit.
-Owners of bully dogs are mostly unaware or in denial so the problem persists.
-The bigger problem with bully dogs is that they are making other dogs fearful and potential bullies in the future.
+Guardians of bully dogs are mostly unaware or in denial, so the problem persists.
+The bigger problem with bully dogs is that they are making other dogs fearful which gives rise to becoming potential bullies in the future.

 A child who is abused will often times grow up to be abusive.
 The same with a bully dog.
 A bully becomes a bully because they were bullied.
-Since there was no bloodshed or big fights to make it clear something was wrong, the bully continues to bully and the dog who is bullied takes it until she can’t take it any more.
+Since there was no bloodshed or major fights to make it clear to the guardian that something was wrong, the bully continues to bully.
+The dog who is being bullied takes it, until she can’t take it any more because no one stepped in to intervene.
 They don’t often take it out on the dog who bullied them, mostly on other dogs who are more timid than they are.
-It’s a viscous cycle that continues until the bully dog owner realizes that just because her dog isn’t actually drawing blood, that it’s still creating fear in other dogs.
-The potential for these bullied dogs to grow up to be bullies is not only possible but probable The bully dog is actually mostly in a stressful state most of her life so it would really behoove the owner of the bully dog to take note and get her dog help.
+If they do tell the dog who bullied them, then a fight is bound to happen.
+Bullying is a viscous (pun intended) cycle that continues until the bully dog guardian realizes that it’s gotten out of control.
+The potential for bullied dogs to grow up to be bullies is not only possible but probable.
+Another overlook aspect of bully dogs is that they are mostly in a stressful state.
+Once the guardian realizes that they have a bully dog, it would really behoove them to get help, to restore harmony in the home.

 Signs of a bully dog:

 A bully dog barks at others, people, dogs, cats, etc and doesn’t let up even when it notices that the animal they are barking at is fearful or trying to ignore them.
 Bully dogs don’t respect others body language and boundaries.

 A bully is often standing over the other dog.

 A bully dog engages in play in a very assertive manner completely unconcerned about whether the dog is interested or not even giving all the signs of “not interested”.